 Ability to: Develop, design and implement reports, policies and studies covering a wide range of college institutional services concerns; make clear and concise oral presentations; apply technology to effectively and efficiently manage all College institutional services; establish and maintain effective and harmonious working relationships with a diverse population of students, staff and community; communicate effectively both orally and in writing; work in an atmosphere of collegial decision-making; demonstrate consensus-building skill; demonstrate understanding, sensitivity and commitment to meeting the needs of the diverse ethnic, cultural, socioeconomic and disability backgrounds of students, faculty, staff and community; lead, develop, supervise and evaluate assigned personnel.

-MINIMUM QUALIFICATIONS: Masters degree in human resources, management, public administration or business administration or related area and one (1) year formal training, internship or leadership experience reasonably related to the assignment.
+Master's degree in human resources, management, public administration or business administration or related area and one (1) year formal training, internship or leadership experience reasonable related to the assignment.

 LICENSES AND OTHER REQUIREMENTS

 Valid California driver''s license and must have an acceptable driving record and current vehicle insurance meeting State of California requirements.

 Five to seven years of Human Resources management experience.

 Position is open until filled.
 Initial screening will take place beginning Friday, Sept.
 14, 2012.